-This is where mass gainers come into play.
-They may not have an advantage over whey protein supplements in terms or price, but if we look at effectiveness, which is the amount of results a product delivers (healthy weight gain in this case), mass gainers do have an edge over other supplements.
+Mass Gainers may not have an advantage over whey protein in terms or price, but if we look at effectiveness, which is the amount of results a product delivers (healthy weight gain in this case), mass gainers do have an edge over other supplements.

 While some mass gainers may have high sugar content as compared to other macro nutrients, the ultimate goal of providing extra calories is met even then.

-The answer is no. It’s not the weight gainers alone that makes you gain weight, but the overall combination of calorie surplus, and resistance training, if any, that leads to weight gain.
+The answer is no. It’s not the weight gainers alone, but the overall combination of calorie surplus, and resistance training, if any, that leads to weight gain.

-Why are Mass Gainers Important
+Why Are Mass Gainers Important

 Loaded with protein, carbohydrates and fats, mass gainers are important because they help meet extra caloric requirements which may be hard for some to achieve with food only diet.

 Whey Protein, which is another essential ingredient in mass gainers, helps you recover from workout and helps you built stronger and better muscles.

 That’s not true.
-In fact, it’s completely possible for someone to build lean muscle or gain healthy weight with diet alone.
+In fact, it’s completely possible for someone to build lean muscle mass or gain healthy weight with diet alone.
 Remember how I talked about setting goals in the beginning?
 This is where it helps.

 Mass Gainer Benefits

-Since the protein and carbohydrate ratio is higher in mass gainers as compared with whey protein supplements, mass gainers perform better in terms of building muscle if compared at the same servings.
+Since the protein and carbohydrate ratio is higher in mass gainers as compared with a protein supplement, mass gainers perform better in terms of building muscle mass if compared at the same servings.

-2) Help in improving workout performance: A study at “International Journal of Sport Nutrition & Exercise Metabolism” confirmed that the addition of protein on a carbohydrate supplement enhances the aerobic endurance performance as compared to carbohydrate alone.
+2) Help in improving workout performance: A study at “International Journal of Sport Nutrition & Exercise Metabolism” confirmed that the addition of whey protein on a carbohydrate supplement enhances the aerobic endurance performance as compared to carbohydrate alone.

 3) Help in repairing and recovering from intense workouts: Muscle glycogen, which is an important fuel for strenuous workouts, gets depleted after you’re done with the workout.

 Mass Gainer vs Whey Protein

-The best way to decide between a whey protein and mass gainer is to first have a clear understanding of your body type, and then deciding the exact fitness goal that you wish to accomplish.
+The best way to decide between a whey protein and mass gainers is to first have a clear understanding of your body type, and then deciding the exact fitness goal that you wish to accomplish.

 1. Goal: Bulking or Gaining Weight

 Mass gainers, as we already discussed, are specially packaged with high calories and macro-nutrient ratio to help people like you get the extra calories in without feeling full or spending too much time preparing.

-2. Goal: Lean Muscle Gain
+2. Goal: Lean Muscle Mass Gain

 3. Goal: Bodybuilding